appt-org/accessibility-code-examples/Techniques/add-transcript.md

 A transcript is a text version which describes information shown in media, such as a video or podcast.

-- Basic transcript contains the speech and non-speech audio needed to understand the media.
+A basic transcript contains information needed to understand what is being said.
 This mostly benefits people who are deaf or hard of hearing, or have difficulty processing auditory information.

-- Descriptive transcripts also includes visual information needed to understand the content.
-This allows people who are both deaf and blind to perceive the information.
+A descriptive transcript also contains visual information to understand what is being shown.
+This mostly benefits people who are blind or visually impaired.
-- Interactive transcripts highlight text phrases as they are spoken.
-Users can select text phrases to jump to that point in the video.

 ## Android